South Africa

 Johannesburg is the most populated city, with 10.5 million inhabitants.

-79% of the South African population is coloured.
+79% of the South African population is colored.

 Mandela fought for the rights of all.

-South Africa has three capitals.
-The legislative capital is Cape Town, the judicial capital is Bloemfontein, and the administrative capital is Pretoria.
+South Africa has three capitals: Cape Town is the legislative capital, Bloemfontein is the judicial capital, and Pretoria is the administrative capital.

 South Africa has 2,800 Kilometers of coastline and more than 400 nature reserves and parks, making it the ideal place to take an English course in South Africa if you like flora and fauna.